 20.A.2.f.v.
 Recommendations and Penalties The Human Resources Division of the State Court Administrator's Office will make findings and will recommend appropriate action to resolve the matter to the Administrative Authority.
 Such action may include, but is not limited to, mediation, education, corrective and/or disciplinary action for employees, up to and including termination of employment.
-Any investigation resulting in a finding that a person has maliciously or recklessly made false accusations against another may subject the reporting party to corrective and/or disciplinary action, up to and including termination of employment.
+Any complaint received by Human Resources resulting in a finding that a person has maliciously or recklessly made false accusations against another may subject the reporting party to corrective and/or disciplinary action, up to and including termination of employment.

 20.A.2.f.vi.
-Notice of Status of Investigation The complainant will be advised when the investigation has been completed.
-If no information has been provided to the complainant within 45 days of the initial report of the complaint, the complainant may contact the Director of the Human Resources Division.
-The Human Resources Division will determine the status of the investigation, will begin its own investigation if necessary, and will provide a status report to the complainant.
-When the investigation has been completed, the investigator will notify the complainant.
+Notice of Status of Investigation The reporter will be advised when the investigation has been completed.
+If no information has been provided to the reporter within 45 days of the initial report of the complaint, the reporter may contact the Director of the Human Resources Division.
+The Human Resources Division will determine the status of the investigation, will begin its own investigation if necessary, and will provide a status report to the reporter.
+When the investigation has been completed, the investigator will notify the reporter.
 Investigation findings are not subject to appeal or review procedures set forth in these rules.
-The subject of the investigation will be notified when the investigation is complete.
+The respondent of the investigation will be notified when the investigation is complete.